Berkeley-CS61B/website-sp24/labs/lab09/index.md

 this information into a `TETile[][]` and return it.

-Based on the requirements mentioned in `saveBoard`, you can assume that each line is separated by "\n" and that the orientation of the board is correct (keep in mind that if your `saveBoard` doesn't follow the exact format mentioned, it might affect your `loadBoard`).
+Based on the requirements mentioned in `saveBoard`, you can assume that each line is separated by `"\n"` (if you're using Windows, the `"\r"` character should've been removed before saving it into the file) and that the orientation of the board is correct (keep in mind that if your `saveBoard` doesn't follow the exact format mentioned, it might affect your `loadBoard`).
 For this part, you might find the `split` and `charAt` function from the `String` class useful.